Mental Health First Aid

 - Confidence to provide assistance regarding mental health issues

-The Rural Monitor article Mental Health First Aid Offers Helping Hand in Rural Communities provides an overview of Rural Mental Health First Aid, with details on the implementations underway in New Mexico and Missouri.
+The Rural Monitor article Mental Health First Aid Offers Helping Hand in Rural Communities provides an overview of Rural Mental Health First Aid, with details on implementations in New Mexico and Missouri.

 For more information on program results: